eupnea-project/eupnea-project.github.io/chromebook-pages/depthcharge.md

 nor is it ever meant to be accessed by the end user.
 As a result, Depthcharge is basically an embedded-systems bootloader.

+## Issues with depthcharge

+* No initramfs support -> Much simpler Linux boot flow but also no initramfs features like full disk encryption
+* No bootloader -> no dual booting or other bootloader features
+* Unusual GPT partitioning scheme -> [issues with Rufus](/extra-pages/rufus.md)

+> The information below was written by Paul Kocialkowski contact@paulk.fr and taken from [libreboot.org](https://notabug.org/libreboot/lbwww/src/f1d5035a00a8918509cb74a0df77b592b80c0d8c/site/docs/depthcharge/index.md)

 ## CrOS security model

 CrOS (Chromium OS/Chrome OS) devices such as Chromebooks implement a strict security model to ensure that these devices do not become compromised, that is implemented as the verified boot (vboot) reference, most of which is executed within depthcharge.
 A detailed overview of the CrOS security model is available on the dedicated page.